 The phrase “equity security” means any interest in or right to a share in the capital of a legal person, or any option to acquire any such interest or right;

-From the above definitions, equity/debt security includes right to acquire any such securities.
+From the above definitions, equity/debt security includes the right to acquire any such securities.

-However, at the same time the supplies of options in respect of underlying commodities or other non-debt and non-equity instruments – where such options are supplied in return for explicit premiums is taxable as provided under Article 42(3).
+However, at the same time, the supplies of options in respect of underlying commodities or other non-debt and non-equity instruments – where such options are supplied in return for explicit premiums are taxable as provided under Article 42(3).

 In this public clarification, FTA made it clear that, if the supplier has incorrectly charged the supply of exempt options at VAT 5% before 31st July 2019, then Tax Credit Note must be issued to the recipient in order to correct the VAT Treatment.

 Furthermore, where the supplier has already accounted for that output tax on options in its tax returns, it will be able to adjust this VAT in the tax return related to the tax period in which the tax credit notes were issued, where the supplier can show that it has issued the tax credit notes and passed them on to the recipients to which the VAT was charged.

 Where a VAT-registered recipient of the supply has already deducted input tax in respect of the supply, the tax credit note will also trigger the requirement to make an input tax adjustment (as a negative in the net and VAT column of Box 9) in the tax return for the tax period in which the recipient received the tax credit note.

 Emirates Chartered Accountants Group provides VAT Services in UAE and Bahrain.
 The Tax Department has practical experience of implementing VAT in UAE for more than 1000 businesses in the UAE and possess practical experience with the ongoing scenarios for VAT in UAE ranging from public listed companies, banks, corporates & SME’s across the UAE.